SEDERS FOR YOU

 Now the only thing this rambler needs

-Is the seder with two dunks
+Is the Seder with two dunks

 And the only time he's satisfied